Best Oral Medication for Acne

 For AFAB (assigned female at birth) individuals, oral contraceptives, otherwise known as birth control pills, can prevent pregnancy.
 But that’s not all they can do; a birth control pill containing estrogen can also treat acne.

-They are usually considered a second-line treatment, so a dermatologist might try other options first.
+They are usually considered a second-line treatment, so a dermatology provider might try other options first.
 They can help all types of acne but are particularly effective for women suffering from hormonal acne because they target the underlying hormonal causes of that acne.

 They work their magic by reducing the total amount of free testosterone in your body, which can then decrease acne.
 The Food and Drug Administration (FDA) has approved three types of oral contraceptives for the treatment of acne: